LINKS for "faith-and-science education" area-pages (also at bottom of page)

 Logical Evaluative Thinking

-The value of logical reasoning — which is the foundation of modern rational evaluation that includes Critical Thinking in a Christian Worldview — is challenged by postmodernism.
+The value of Logical Evaluation in Critical Thinking — which includes Critical Thinking in a Christian Worldview — is challenged by postmodernism.

 Postmodernism

-Wesley Hurd outlines the essentials of postmodernism, while Brian Walsh & Richard Middleton (authors of a book about pomo) ask Is it postmodern or hypermodern?, Mary Klages describes "a complicated set of ideas" in a wide range of fields, including literature and art, and Don Closson explains appropriate Christian responses.
+Wesley Hurd outlines the essentials of postmodernism, while Brian Walsh & Richard Middleton (authors of a book about pomo) ask Is it postmodern or hypermodern? (in wb-archive) Mary Klages describes "a complicated set of ideas" in a wide range of fields, including literature and art, and Don Closson explains appropriate Christian responses.

 Relativism in Religion